rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 If you run the `ls` command to see what files and folders are in here, you'll see a bunch of different things, most of which are irrelevant today.
 The ones to note are these:

 * `nginx.conf` is the file that contains, you guessed it, the default Nginx configuration.
 We'll be editing that later.
 * `conf.d` is a directory where you can put custom configuration files.
-You *could* use this for websites, but itls better to use it for feature-specific settings that you want on all of your websites.
+You *could* use this for websites, but it's better to use it for feature-specific settings that you want on all of your websites.
 * `default.d` is a directory where your website config *might* go if you were only running one site on the server, or if your server has a "primary" website.
 Leave it alone for now.

 We want to create two new folders called `sites-available` and `sites-enabled`: